dssg/marketplace/README.md

 ### Getting started

-The DSSG marketplace is built to run under Python v3.7.
-Virtual environment management is strongly recommended in development, using at least the `venv` module, or [pyenv](https://github.com/pyenv/pyenv).
+The DSSG Marketplace is built to run under Python v3.7.
+Virtual environment management is strongly recommended in development, using at least the [venv](https://docs.python.org/3/library/venv.html) module, or [pyenv](https://github.com/pyenv/pyenv).

+Also note that the marketplace requires configuration, documented by example in [.env.example](.env.example).
+This configuration may be supplied as either process environment variables or via a file named `.env` added to the repository root directory.
+If neither are supplied the application will not start.

 To quickly bootstrap your development environment, having cloned the repository, invoke the executable `develop` script from your system shell: